lcoulet/securePassword.Js/README.md

 If you fork this project you may choose to remove the dictionaries in order to reduce size of the javascript or replaced by more adapted one(s).

+## Hashes calculation

+For convenience (e.g. test password robustness on a rainbow table cracking tool), a set of password hashes is calculated.

+Provided hash functions are for the time being:

+	RIPEMD-160
+	MD5
+	SHA-1
+	SHA-256
+	SHA-512

+NTLM is not yet implemented.

+Get hashes on a passwords via API:

+	// returns a Dictionnary Object in the form "Hash function name":"Password Hash in hexadecimal" var passHashes=SecurePasswordTool.makeHashFunctions("anyPassword");
+	for(var hashFunctionName in passHashes){
+		console.log( "Function: " + hashFunctionName + " => " +  passHashes[hashFunctionName]);
+	}

+Add new hash functions:(that take only one parameter that is the password to hash)

+	// e.g. you have a function named NTLMHash SecurePasswordTool.addHashFunction(NTLMHash,"NTLM");

 ## Internationalization